cmu-csd-phd/csd-blog/website/content/2026/enso.md

 *This blog post is based on the OSDI '23 paper [Ensō: A Streaming Interface for NIC-Application Communication](https://www.usenix.org/conference/osdi23/presentation/sadok).
 Refer to the paper if you are interested in more technical details.*

-## The Rise and Fall of the Packetized NIC Interface
+## The Rise of the Packetized NIC Interface

-The way network interface cards (NICs) interact with software has remained largely unchanged for decades.
-With ever-increasing network link speeds and a proliferation of complex functionality running on the NIC, this interface is showing its age.

-30 years ago, NICs were significantly simpler.
-They were designed to interface with the OS kernel typically running on a single-core CPU.
-The NIC delivered raw packets to the kernel, which then processed these packets (e.g., through the TCP stack) finally delivering the processed data to applications.
+Thirty years ago, NICs were significantly simpler.
+They were designed to deliver raw packets to the kernel, which then processed these packets (e.g., through the TCP stack), finally delivering the processed data to applications.
 The existing NIC interface was designed around this simple model, where the NIC and the kernel exchange individual packets.

-Many things have changed since then.
-On the NIC side, modern NICs have thousands of queues.
-Applications can now have dedicated queues and rely on the NIC to multiplex/demultiplex packets coming in and out of the network directly to the application's memory.
-Modern NICs also offer a wide range of offloads, from simple ones such as checksum and segmentation to more complex ones such as full transport protocol implementations.
-On the software side, applications have also evolved.
-High-performance network stacks often employ techniques such as *batching* where they process multiple packet at a time, instead of individual packets, which helps reducing per-packet overheads.

-> While NICs and packet processing software have changed dramatically over the last decades, the interface that NICs expose has remained surprisingly unchanged---still designed to exchange individual packets with software.
+We refer to this interface as the *packetized* NIC interface.

 ### Overview of the Packetized NIC Interface

-The incongruence between the NIC interface and the data being exchanged is becoming increasingly problematic as NICs implement more complex functionality and high-performance applications rely more on techniques such as batching.
-To better understand this incongruence, let us first look at how the packetized NIC interface works in more detail.

-As the name suggests, the packetized NIC interface is designed around *packets*.
-At a high level, we place each incoming and outgoing packet in a dedicated packet buffer in host memory.
+At a high level, the packetized interface places each incoming and outgoing packet in a dedicated packet buffer in host memory.
 Each packet buffer has a fixed size that is usually set so that it can accommodate the largest possible packet size (MTU).
 This is necessary, as software does not know ahead of time what the next packet size will be.

 The following interactive diagram illustrates how software receives packets from the NIC using a packetized NIC interface.
 To receive a packet, the software first needs to post empty packet buffers to the NIC (not shown).
-The NIC will then keep the address of the next available buffers in its internal memory so that, when a packet arrives, the NIC can directly copy the packet to the next available buffer in host memory.
+The NIC will then keep the addresses of the next available buffers in its internal memory so that, when a packet arrives, the NIC can directly copy the packet to the next available buffer in host memory.
 Then, for each packet, the NIC sends a descriptor to a descriptor ring buffer, informing the software of the packet's location in memory.

 You can play with the following diagram to explore how the packetized NIC interface works.
 Click on "Receive" to simulate receiving packets from the NIC and on "Consume" to simulate software consuming the packets.
 Note that each packet is placed in a dedicated buffer and that the NIC sends a descriptor for every packet received.